Peterhead Lifeboat Station: History

-Even before some places had lifeboats, acts of gallantry at sea were rewarded by the Royal National Institute for the Preservation of Life from Shipwreck, founded in 1824 by Sir William Hillary Bt., later to become the RNLI.
+Ever since its founding in 1824 by Sir William Hillary Bt., the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), and later as the RNLI since 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Six RNIPLS Silver Medals were awarded at Peterhead before 1840.

 At the meeting of the RNLI committee of management, assistant Inspector of Lifeboats, Capt.
 D. Robertson, RN, reported on his visit to Scotland, and recommended that a new station be established at Peterhead.